 The following section supplements the discussion of U.S. federal income taxation in the accompanying prospectus under "Tax Consequences - United States Taxation" and prospectus supplement under "Certain Income Tax Consequences - United States Taxation" with respect to U.S. holders (as defined in the accompanying prospectus).
 It applies only to those initial holders who are not excluded from the discussion of U.S. federal income taxation in the accompanying prospectus.
-It does not apply to holders subject to special rules including holders subject to Section 451(b) of the Code.
+It does not apply to holders subject to special rules, including holders subject to Section 451(b) of the Code.
+In addition, the discussion below assumes there is a significant risk that an investor will lose a significant portion of its investment in the Notes.
 You should consult with your own tax advisor concerning the consequences of investing in and holding the Notes.

 NO STATUTORY, JUDICIAL OR ADMINISTRATIVE AUTHORITY DIRECTLY DISCUSSES HOW THE NOTES SHOULD BE TREATED FOR U.S. FEDERAL INCOME TAX PURPOSES.
 AS A RESULT, THE U.S. FEDERAL INCOME TAX CONSEQUENCES OF AN INVESTMENT IN THE NOTES ARE UNCERTAIN.
-BECAUSE OF THE UNCERTAINTY, YOU SHOULD CONSULT YOUR TAX ADVISOR IN DETERMINING THE U.S. FEDERAL INCOME TAX AND OTHER TAX CONSEQUENCES OF YOUR INVESTMENT IN THE NOTES, INCLUDING THE APPLICATION OF STATE, LOCAL OR OTHER TAX LAWS AND THE POSSIBLE EFFECTS OF CHANGES IN FEDERAL OR OTHER TAX LAWS.
+BECAUSE OF THE UNCERTAINTY, YOU SHOULD CONSULT YOUR TAX ADVISOR IN DETERMINING THE U.S. FEDERAL INCOME AND OTHER TAX CONSEQUENCES OF YOUR INVESTMENT IN THE NOTES, INCLUDING THE APPLICATION OF STATE, LOCAL OR OTHER TAX LAWS AND THE POSSIBLE EFFECTS OF CHANGES IN FEDERAL OR OTHER TAX LAWS.

-In the opinion of our special tax counsel, Mayer Brown LLP, it would generally be reasonable to treat the Notes as pre-paid cashsettled derivative contracts in respect of the Index for U.S. federal income tax purposes, and the terms of the Notes require a holder and us (in the absence of a change in law or an administrative or judicial ruling to the contrary) to treat the Notes for all tax purposes in accordance with such characterization.
-If the Notes are so treated, a U.S. holder should generally recognize capital gain or loss upon the sale, exchange or maturity of the Notes in an amount equal to the difference between the amount a holder receives at such time and the holder's tax basis in the Notes.
-In general, a U.S. holder's tax basis in the Notes will be equal to the price the holder paid for the Notes.
-Capital gain recognized by an individual U.S. holder is generally taxed at preferential rates where the property is held for more than one year and is generally taxed at ordinary income rates where the property is held for one year or less.
+In the opinion of our counsel, Morrison & Foerster LLP, it would be reasonable to treat the Notes as pre-paid cash-settled derivative contracts in respect of the Index for U.S. federal income tax purposes, and the terms of the Notes require a holder and us (in the absence of a change in law or an administrative or judicial ruling to the contrary) to treat the Notes for all tax purposes in accordance with such characterization.
+If the Notes are so treated, a U.S. holder generally should recognize capital gain or loss upon the sale, exchange or maturity of the Notes in an amount equal to the difference between the amount a holder receives at such time and the holder's tax basis in the Notes.
+In general, a U.S. holder's tax basis in the Notes will equal the price the holder paid for the Notes.
+Capital gain recognized by an individual U.S. holder generally is taxed at preferential rates if the property is held for more than one year and at ordinary income rates if the property is held for one year or less.
 The deductibility of capital losses is subject to limitations.